I met with a young man recently who said to me: “I don’t think I’m meant to have abs.”…

 Researches say that the study results point out that genetics and environment are not that important when it comes to your health, and that a healthy body and mind is in your own hands.
 Something I also knew a long time ago.

 Here is a link to the full NYT article http://well.blogs.nytimes.com/2015/03/04/one-twin-exercises-the-other-doesnt/

 Your genetics don’t matter.
+The only thing that matters is your will.
+It helps a lot to have a good plan.
 Sign up for your workouts today and change what you always thought you wouldn’t be able to.